pscally1005/pscally1005.github.io/_posts/meatless/2024-02-24-bean-salad.markdown

 - balsamic
 - vinegar
 - balsamic vinegar
 Description: A bean salad is a great side to a meal, or a dip for chips and vegetables.
 It's simple, healthy, and requires no cooking.
-Just chopping and draining
+Just chopping and draining, and prepare a <a href="/misc/fake-healthy-foods#salad-dressing">salad dressing</a>
 Instructions:
 - Finely dice your onion, and add to a bowl with cold water.
 Let the onion soak for 5-10 minutes as you prepare everything else.
 This removes some of the harsh flavors of the raw onion<br><br>